-If you want a specific breed, either for looks, known history/temperament, or to show the dog at a local Kennel Club, you might want to consider going the breeder route.
+If you want a specific breed, either for a specific purpose, for certain physical appearance, known history/temperament, or to show the dog at a local Kennel Club, you might want to consider going the breeder route.
 Buying a dog from breeders usually assures you a standardized height, weight and appearance (important for showing your dog), but only the best breeders can assure you a good temperament.
 Unfortunately, breeding is a completely unregulated industry.
 Here are some tips to ensure you find a good breeder:

 ~ Ask them if they have registered with the Animal Welfare Board of India

 ~ Run away from that breeder who wants to sell you puppies under 50-60 days old.
 Puppies HAVE to be with their mother for at least 7-8 weeks!

 ~ They must be transparent and allow you to visit both the parents of the puppy, and be satisfied with their good health and temperament (friendliness, fears are passed down too!).